rgbvlc/3x-1/README.md

-he is doing a collatz conjecture graph with the given number
+collatz conjecture graph with the given number